6 Surf Tips To Find & Surf Better Waves

 illustration Close Out

-If a wave’s line is totally straight, not showing any sign of a drop, this means it will closeout.
-There isn’t much to do except taking off and going straight on a close-out.
+If a wave’s line is totally straight and does not show any sign of a drop, this means it will close out.
+There isn’t much to do except take off and go straight on a close-out.
 It might be good to catch if you need to practise your pop up technique.
 Once you get past that level, you want to avoid close-outs and find waves that peel and offer a more enjoyable ride.

 Look-at-the-Sholder